Nihari: The Indulgent Weekend Brunch

 The best way to eat this Nehari is with fluffy naan bread.
 Of course, you can also enjoy it with roti/ chapati or any other flatbread, but definitely not with rice.

-To enhance the taste to the next level, sprinkle some crispy fried onions, sliced fresh ginger, chopped cilantro, chopped fresh green chilies, and a squeeze of lemon before serving.
-I promise it will be more than the mouth-watering spicy lamb stew youโ€™ll ever have.
+To elevate the taste, sprinkle with crispy fried onions, sliced fresh ginger, chopped cilantro, chopped fresh green chilies, and a squeeze of lemon before serving.
+I promise it will be more than the mouth-watering spicy lamb stew you’ll ever have.

 What Meat Do You Use?